Lee Jung-jae: 2021–2025: Squid Game and international fame

+2021-present: Career beyond Squid Game

-In 2022, Lee made his directorial debut with the spy action film Hunt, in which in he also stars alongside Jung Woo-sung.
+On November 11, 2021, it was announced Lee was selected as a global ambassador for luxury brand Gucci.
+In 2022, Lee made his directorial debut with the spy action film Hunt, in which he also stars alongside Jung Woo-sung.
 The film had its world premiere at the 2022 Cannes Film Festival in May 2022.

 On February 26, 2022, Lee signed with Creative Artists Agency.
-On September 8, 2022, Lee was cast as the male lead in the Star Wars series The Acolyte, set to be released on Disney+.
-Lee received the Geumgwan Order of Cultural Merit from President Yoon Suk-yeol, which is the highest decoration awarded to those who have contributed to culture and arts.
+On September 8, 2022, Lee was cast as the male lead in the Star Wars series The Acolyte, released on Disney+.
+It is his first English-language role.

+In December 2022, Lee received the Geumgwan Order of Cultural Merit from President Yoon Suk Yeol, which is the highest decoration awarded to those who have contributed to culture and arts.
+In December 2024, Lee was invited to be a guest with Jimmy Fallon in Midtown Manhattan.

+Other activities

 Business ventures

-Apart from his acting, Lee is known for launching a chain of upscale Italian restaurants in Seoul named after his film Il Mare.
-Having studied interior design, he himself took responsibility for designing the interiors of his restaurants.
+Apart from acting, Lee is known for launching a chain of upscale Italian restaurants in Seoul named after his film Il Mare.
+Having studied interior design, he assumed responsibility for designing the interior of his restaurants.
 Lee also founded the real estate development company Seorim C&D in 2008, and owns several businesses with actor Jung Woo-sung, a close friend whom he first worked with on the film City of the Rising Sun.

-In May 2016, Lee and Jung established and became CEOs of their entertainment label called the "Artist Company".
+In May 2016, Lee and Jung established and became CEOs of their entertainment label Artist Company.